Youth and Parents

 In 2000, there were over 11,000 residents under the age of 25 in the Central Region who lack a high school diploma.
 The PAYT project is a region-wide effort to re-connect these youth to education and successful careers.

-Parents Toolkit - NOW AVAILABLE ON LINE!
+Parents Toolkit - AVAILABLE ON-LINE!

 This nationally recognized skills assessment, powered by ACT®, assists high school students in identifying workplace skills, abilities and career interests.
 Successful completion of the assessment results in a Career Readiness Certificate that is useful in applying for further education and employment.